wilian05012/FloridaCounties/README.md

 A solution containing two projects: FloridaCounties is a simple C# console application targetting .NET Core 3.1 and a XUnit Test project with little value.
 The console project uses EntityFrameworkCore with NetTopologySuite to populate a table containing mainly the name of each county with its geographic limits in the form of a polygon.

-The data is obtained from the Official Geographic Data Portal of The State of Florida.

 ## Instructions:
 1. Clone the project in Visual Studio.
 2. Restore the Nuget packages packages and build the project.